Neural Network Research to Predict Gap Risk for Financial Assets

 - DTW Distance of log price series, a similarity metric which accounts for the series’ speed variation.

-- Pearson correlation: the missalignment between DTW distances and log price correlation coefficients is particularly noticeable as shown below for the FITB-CFG pair.
+- Pearson correlation: the missalignment between DTW distances and log price correlation coefficients is particularly noticeable as shown above for the FITB-CFG pair.

 Stock Pair Tickers | Log Price DTW Distance | Log Price Pearson Correlation | Encoded Image Mean Pearson Correlation | Structural Similarity (SSIM) by Tensor BxCxXxY |